 In this chapter, author Michael Watkins introduces us to five different business situations.
 He defines each of the situations, and suggests a few corresponding challenges and opportunities.
 He calls it the STARS model:

 - Start-up.
 “Assembling the capabilities to get a new agency or initiative off the ground.”
-New shops or in-house agencies.
+New shops or new in-house agencies.

 - Accelerated Growth.
 “Managing a rapidly expanding business.”
 Agencies adding lots of new business and staff.

 - Sustaining Success.
 “Preserving the vitality of a successful agency and taking it to the next level.”
-Longtime creative hot shops
+Longtime creative hot shops.

 As much as I’d love to make a few judgements on whether you’re working at a “turnaround” vs. an “accelerated growth” shop, you will learn these things as you research the agency and interview for the job.
 But the point here is to know that not all agencies are in the same business situation.
 Even if they’re branded the same.
 For instance, JWT Chicago is very different than JWT NY.